 Find your inner detective

 We’ve now run this unique course three times and I have to say I’m delighted.

-I’m so proud that the Solving a Murder Course has become a unique catalyst to spark unrivalled imagination and stunning stories.
+I’m so proud that the Write a Murder course has become a unique catalyst to spark unrivalled imagination and stunning stories.
 I can’t wait for the next one to start.